Current Sports Betting Status: Legal and operational

 Where Can I Bet on Sports in Indiana?

 The only restrictions in terms of what customers can bet on will be eSports and amateur events where the participants are under the age of 18.
-Additionally, there will be some restrictions on in-play betting.
+Additionally, there may be some restrictions on in-play betting.
+The NCAA can submit a request to the Indiana Gaming Commission (IGC) to ban in-play betting on certain events.
+If they do so ahead of time, and the IGC accepts that request, then you may be limited on your betting opportunities for that game.

 Indiana Sports Betting FAQ